About LPA & VisiRule Applications

 Between 1996 and 1998, based on work co-funded through a DTI Smart award, LPA developed ScaffoldIT, a tool for building dynamic documents and intelligent web sites.
 This technology, built using the LPA Prolog engine and associated ProWeb Server, was able to generate complex, personalised documents such as insurance policy schedules, legal contracts, and complex sales proposals, on the Web.

 To exploit this research, LPA partnered with a small London law-firm, Tarlo Lyons.
 They set up a new company, named Business Integrity Ltd, BIL, with Clive Spenser as a Founding Director.
-In 2001, BIL announced news of initial BigLaw sales of DealBuilder (as the product was then known) as was covered in Legal Technology Insider.
+In 2001, Legal Technology Insider reported the initial BigLaw sales of DealBuilder (as the product was then known).

 As a result of the commercial success of Contract Express, BIL was acquired by Thomson Reuters in 2015.
 Partners and GCs trust Contract Express because lawyers are able to quickly and accurately automate and update their legal templates in Word without requiring IT specialists to convert them into programs.